githubtraining/security/responses/02_find-vulnerabilities.md

 ### How can we identify dependencies and if they are vulnerable?

 This repository is a Node.js project utilizing NPM.
 Because of that, the `package.json` defines this repository's dependencies.
 For our time together, we'll be focusing on these JavaScript dependencies.
 Keep in mind that different programming languages may have different dependency files.
-You might work with a `Gemfile`, `Gemfile.lock`, `*.gemspec`, `requirements.txt`, or `pipfile.lock` file.
+You might work with a `Gemfile`, `Gemfile.lock`, `*.gemspec`, `requirements.txt`, `pipfile.lock`, or other files.

 How can we know these dependencies are secure?
 It's not always easy, but GitHub is watching out.